MartinReinhard10/In-Situ_Soil_Optode_Control/README.md

   -   Install Python and Jupyter Notebook extensions in VS code

-- Open VS Code and clone the directory from GitHub.
+- Download repository from GitHub and set to working directory in VS code.

 - Create a Virtual Environment in working directory in VS code terminal: ```` python3 -m venv .venv --system-site-packages ````

 - Activate Virtual environment in terminal: ```` source .venv/bin/activate ````

 - Install requirements.txt to get all dependencies.
-In terminal: ```` pip install -r requirements.txt ````
+In terminal: ```` pip3 install -r requirements.txt ````

 - In Raspberry Pi Terminal set permissions: ```` sudo chmod 0700 /run/user/1000 ````